 Check your website with the Google tool, a properly optimised page will respond with something like the image below:

 For more information, dive deeper into your Google Webmaster Tools > Mobile Usability for a list of issues across your website.

 Google 'Approved' Configurations

-Google has approved three configurations which meet their ‘mobile friendliness’ standard.
-We have rated them below, not only by Google’s preference, but their impact on your business.
-Whilst the quickest and lowest cost option may be a ‘mobile only’ or a ‘dynamic serving’ solution, these can only be considered as a stopgap measure.
-In time, both of these solutions will provide major drawbacks in costs, content duplication, resource management and just plain wasted effort.
+Google has approved three configurations that meet their 'mobile-friendliness' standard.
+We have rated them below, not only by Google's preference but their impact on your business.
+Whilst the quickest and lowest cost option may be a 'mobile-only' or a 'dynamic serving' solution, these can only be considered as a stopgap measure.
+In time, both of these solutions will provide major drawbacks in costs, content duplication, resource management, and just plain wasted effort.

 Google, whilst approving these configurations will almost certainly have introduced a ranking factor based on which solution you choose to implement and the 'responsive' solution will get the highest marks, as that solution is by far the best solution for your visitors and Google's crawl and index procedures.